hazardgoat/Oregon_Geologic_Map_Demo/README.md

         # Shapefile of geologic unit polygons
         geo_polygons = os.path.join(self.main_dir, 'Data', 'ORgeol_dd', 'orgeol_poly_dd.shp')

-        # Reads the shapefiel into a DataFrame
+        # Reads the shapefile into a DataFrame
         df_geo_polygons = gpd.read_file(geo_polygons, driver = 'SHP')

-        # Creates a numpy aray of the unique values in the ROCKTYPE1 column
+        # Creates a numpy array of the unique values in the ROCKTYPE1 column
         unit_names = df_geo_polygons['ROCKTYPE1'].unique()

         # List of unit names as they initally appear in the shapefile